Once again, I blame social media. For what, you ask? For the ridiculous fame that ramps seem to be “enjoying” nowadays.

 Ramps are slow to grow and mature from seed- it is often said it takes 7 years.
 For that reason, one rule of thumb out there says you should only harvest 1 in 7 ramps.
 Others say 1 in 10, which I find to be more reasonable.
 1 in 7 suggests establishing a state of equilibrium (“don’t take more than can be replaced”).
 1 in 10 allows for some expansion of any given patch of ramps.
 Of course, this all goes down the toilet when more than one person comes along and takes any more than 1 in 20.

 Their slow regeneration process is probably the main reason why ramps are in shorter and shorter supply.
 They are Species of Special Concern in three states, classified as Commercially Exploited in Tennessee, and endangered in New York.
 As far as Minnesota goes, I have rarely encountered ramps growing on any public lands, which suggests a general overharvest.
 I have not extensively explored parts of the state I suspect have greater concentrations of ramps, but that really doesn’t matter because rules for public land usage rarely allow that kind of harvesting.

 I am lucky to have access to my own little patch of ramps on a small plot of private land.
 I first discovered them about six years ago, right around Mother’s Day (which is about when they begin to disappear into the expanding greenery).
-I will dig whole plants out of the ground on occasion, but usually will only cut some leaves.
+I will dig whole plants out of the ground on occasion, but usually only cut some leaves.
 In the last six years or so, my ramps have become much more numerous, and I credit my conservative harvesting style for that.

 As with most foraged food, I prefer to showcase the inherent flavor of ramps.
 Most of the time, that flavor is described as “a combination of onion and garlic.”
-That makes sense because they’re all related.
-To me, though, they’re much more oniony than garlicky.
+That makes sense because onions, ramps, and garlic are all related.
+To me, they’re much more oniony than garlicky.